portugal Barbados Harrison’s Cave

 Natural Lighting

-The Surroundings: Above Ground Attractions
+The Surroundings: Above-Ground Attractions

-Sure, Harrison’s Cave is the star show, but don’t just stop there, ’cause the area around it’s got its own cool extras to top off your trip:
+Sure, Harrison’s Cave is the star show, but don’t just stop there, ’cause the area around it’s got its cool extras to top off your trip:

 • Botanical Gardens: Take a short walk from the cave, and you’ll bump into these gardens.
-They’re a real treat packed with all sorts of greenery like orchids, ferns, and those fancy tropical flowers that make you feel like you’re on vacation.
+They’re a real treat, packed with all sorts of greenery like orchids, ferns, and those fancy tropical flowers that make you feel like you’re on vacation.

-Cultural and Scientific Significance
+Cultural and Scientific Significancesandstone

 Local Lore